SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Numerical experiments

 After applying the direct solver, we obtain the calculated solution $\mtx u_{\rm calc}$ at discretization points within the domain.
 We report the relative error with respect to the residual of the discretized system (\ref{eq:Au=f}) and with respect to the true solution $\mtx u_{\rm true}$ evaluated at the collocation points as follows:

-We also report $T_{\rm factor}$, which is the wall-clock time needed to factorize the coefficient matrix $\mtx A$, and $M_{\rm factor}$, which is the memory required to store the computed direct solver.
-Additionally, we report $T_{\rm solve}$, which is the time needed to apply the direct solver to solve systems (\ref{eq:Au=f}), as described in Algorithm \ref{alg:solve}.
-Unless otherwise stated, the solve is done on the entirely on the CPU for a single right hand side vector.
+We also report $T_{\rm build}$, which is the wall-clock time needed to factorize the coefficient matrix $\mtx A$, and $M$, which is the memory required to store the computed direct solver.
+Additionally, we report $T_{\rm solve}$ for one right-hand side vector, which is the time needed to apply the direct solver to solve systems (\ref{eq:Au=f}), as described in Algorithm \ref{alg:solve}.